swaptacular/swpt_accounts/protocol.rst

 FinalizedTransfer
 -----------------

-Emitted when a transfer has been finalized and its corresponding prepared transfer record removed from the database.
+Emitted when a transfer has been finalized.

 debtor_id : int64
    The ID of the debtor.